raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- task ---
 Click the **Green flag** and see if your project works.

-Your mask should now follow your face wherever you go!
+Your sprite should now follow your face wherever you go!
 --- /task ---

 In the next step, we'll create a silly mask made up of different sprites that will independently cover your nose and eyes!